Golf betting tips: Preview and tips for the 2021 Tour Championship

-Last year the Tour Championship featured a strokes-based system called the FedEx Cup Starting Strokes.
+Since 2019, the Tour Championship features a strokes-based system called the FedEx Cup Starting Strokes.
 The FedEx Cup points leader after the first two Playoff events will begin the tournament at -10, the No. 2 player will start at -8, the No. 3 player at -7 under, the No. 4 player at -6 and the No. 5 player at -5.
 Players 6-10 start at -4, players 11-15 start at -3, players 16-20 start at -2 under, players 21-25 start at -1 and players 26-30 start at even par.

 The player with the lowest aggregate score over 72 holes when combined with his FedEx Cup Starting Strokes will win the Tour Championship and also be crowned FedEx Cup Champion.

 Prior to the FedEx Cup Starting Strokes it was possible for one player to win the Tour Championship and another player to win the FedEx Cup.